 If you had asked me before our trip, “What do you know about Sarajevo?”
 I would have replied, “It was the city that the Austrian Archduke Franz Ferdinand had been assassinated in in 1914, the powder keg which began the First World War.
 Beyond that, I couldn’t tell you much.

-When I first told family in 2015 we were trekking into Bosnia-Herzegovina for a day trip to Mostar, their eyes got wide and their first question was “Is it safe?”
+When I first told family in 2015 we were trekking into Bosnia-Herzegovina for a day trip to Mostar, their eyes got wide and their first question was “Is it safe to visit Bosnia?”
 I don’t blame them for asking that.
-During the 90s, Bosnia had a bad reputation for being one of the most dangerous places in the world and my parents likely watched images on the news of the horrors that took place here.
+During the 90s, Bosnia-Herzegovina had a bad reputation for being one of the most dangerous places in the world and my parents likely watched images on the news of the horrors that took place here.
 Yet, despite their concerns, we did our research and went for it.
 And we wanted more.

 While scrolling on Pinterest as one of my favorite past time hobbies, I came upon a few posts about Sarajevo which piqued my curiosity.
-So when we were planning our two-week Balkan honeymoon (stay tuned for the full itinerary), we had planned to stop in Jajce and Sarajevo.
+So when we were planning our two week Balkan honeymoon, we had planned to stop in Jajce and Sarajevo.
 Unfortunately, the former we had to skip as the infrastructure in Bosnia is practically non-existent and took us much longer to arrive in Sarajevo than we had intended.

 Turns out, Sarajevo is actually quite interesting and full of history and tales, often nicknamed “The Jerusalem of Europe”.
 The capital is quite famous for its cultural and religious diversity as people of different faiths – Islam, Catholicism, Judaism and Orthodox have all coexisted in this melting pot for centuries.